-Arrest of a ship under Chapter 5 of the Commercial Code requires the existence of a claim against the ship, as opposed to a bareboat or time charterer.
+The arrest of a ship under Chapter 5 of the Commercial Code requires the existence of a claim against the ship, as opposed to a bareboat or time charterer.

-In contrast, to arrest a ship in a preliminary attachment proceeding, the arresting party must have a claim against the registered owner of the ship.
-A claim against a mere charterer, even a bareboat charter, will not give rise to a right to arrest a ship by way of preliminary attachment.
+To arrest a ship in a preliminary attachment proceeding, the arresting party must have a claim against the registered owner of the ship.
+Accordingly, a claim against a bareboat or time charterer will not give rise to a right to arrest a ship by way of preliminary attachment.